What does good look like for an ADHD evaluation?

 What does a typical ADHD evaluation include?

 - QbTest: Many clinicians have already incorporated objective testing into their ADHD evaluation, completely reshaping how they approach ADHD for better patient outcomes.
-QbTest is FDA-cleared for the evaluation and treatment monitoring of core ADHD symptoms: inattention, hyperactivity, and impulsivity*.
-It produces comprehensive reports that can be instantly analyzed and compared to a group of similar age and gender without ADHD, helping clinicians fill any gaps in their assessment *used in conjunction with other clinical measures of ADHD, e.g. rating scales and clinical interviews.
-This in-clinic test takes no more than 20 minutes.
+QbTest produces comprehensive reports that can be instantly analyzed and compared to a group of similar age and sex without ADHD, helping clinicians fill any gaps in their assessment.

 - DSM-V: Although it varies, children and adolescents who may have ADHD must have six or more ADHD symptoms, listed in the Diagnostic and Statistical Manual of Mental Disorders-Fifth Edition (DSM-V), such as inattentiveness or six or more symptoms of impulsiveness and hyperactivity.
 The medical professional will need to verify this as part of the primary step.